getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 The `"foo"` string is called a *module specifier*.
 Because the whole goal is statically analyzable syntax, the module specifier must be a string literal; it cannot be a variable holding the string value.

 From the perspective of your ES6 code and the JS engine itself, the contents of this string literal are completely opaque and meaningless.
-The module loader will interpret this string as an instruction on where to find the desired module, either as a URL path or a local filesystem path.
+The module loader will interpret this string as an instruction of where to find the desired module, either as a URL path or a local filesystem path.

 The `foo`, `bar`, and `baz` identifiers listed must match named exports on the module's API (static analysis and error assertion apply).
 They are bound as top-level identifiers in your current scope: